 Note 1: Stocks are comprised of 552 preferred shares and 5,473 common shares at the reporting date.
-Note 2: The left transactions have been eliminated in the preparation of consolidated financial statements.

-- (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or (v) 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:
+- (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None.